rr-sousa/Bugreport/README.md

 ## Requirements
 - Sign the app (put swordkeystore.jks and swordkeystore.properties files on root and app folders project)
-- Use a ROM with proper SE Linux rules provided by OS team
+- Use a PhoenixOS image with proper SE Linux rules provided by OS team

 ## HOW TO
 - Clone this repo